SAP-archive/teched2019-cloud-cf-product-list/exercises/01_setup/README.md

 ## Local development environment

 :bulb: **Note:** If you use the TechEd provided laptops then your local development environment tools listed below are already installed.
-In this case all you have to do is check whether it works and there are the proper versions.
+In this case no need to install anything additional.
 If you are using your own laptop, then make sure you install and setup the tools listed below in case you don't have them.

 ### Cloud Foundry Command Line Interface (CF CLI)